Is It Safe To Drive a Car With a Rusted Frame

 Performing a rust inspection on the vehicle frame that can be used both on your own vehicle or if you are buying a used car.
 This inspection can be performed on full-frame vehicles and unibody vehicles even though they have enclosed structural components and subframes.

-Some vehicle models are at more of a risk to failing frames and compared.
-Unfortunately, frame rust is an even bigger problem with enclosed structures.
-This is because debris from a road can get trapped inside and keep moisture which will create rust overtime.
+This is because debris from a road can get trapped inside and keep moisture which will create rust over time.
 Here is how to inspect your frame for rust:

 1. Perform a visual inspection

-First, you would want to do a visual inspection of the exposed components.
-Going from the outside, we can do a visual inspection of the car frame.
 Your vehicle frame would be dirty and the frame could have surface rust which is not that bad.
 We are looking for that major rust that affects the structural integrity of the frame.
 If any, try and remove the surface rust so you can inspect what’s underneath.
 I usually do this with a towel and oil.

 2. Check The Fender Wells

-Fender wells are part of a vehicle body which are exposed to more road debris which is basically sandblasting the paint from the frame.
+Fender wells are part of a vehicle body that are exposed to more road debris which is basically sandblasting the paint from the frame.
 This is especially an issue on vehicles that have been driven on a gravel road.

 3. Inspect The Rear Leaf Spring Brackets